Parameter Efficient Machine Unlearning on Hybrid Resistive Memory based Compute-in-Memory Accelerators: Results

 \subsection{Face Recognition}

-Face recognition in smart cameras raises acute privacy concerns and demands strict data protection.
-After deployment, models must adapt to personnel turnover by adding or removing identities in the recognition database, while the underlying model must be updated by machine unlearning and continual learning to remain effective.
-We demonstrate these processes on face-recognition tasks using a LoRA-enabled RM analogue-digital system on the Olivetti faces dataset~\cite{samaria1994parameterisation}.
+Face recognition in smart cameras is highly privacy-sensitive, motivating mechanisms for controlled identity removal and efficient model adaptation.
+After deployment, such systems must accommodate personnel turnover by adding or removing identities from the recognition database.
+Accordingly, the underlying model should support approximate machine unlearning of removed identities and continual learning of newly added ones, while preserving recognition performance.
+We demonstrate this capability on face-recognition tasks using an RM analogue--digital system equipped with rank $r=6$ LoRA adapters, evaluated on the Olivetti faces dataset~\cite{samaria1994parameterisation}.

 Fig.~\ref{fig3}a-c illustrate the model architecture and parameter transformations during learning, machine unlearning and continual learning.
-Fig.~\ref{fig3}a shows the MLP-Mixer architecture~\cite{tolstikhin2021mlp}, which consists of per-patch multilayer perceptrons (MLPs), mixer layers and an output layer, all implemented with fully connected layers (see Supplementary Fig.~1 for details).
+Fig.~\ref{fig3}a shows the MLP-Mixer architecture~\cite{tolstikhin2021mlp}, which consists of per-patch multilayer perceptrons (MLPs), mixer layers and an output layer, all implemented with fully connected layers (see Supplementary Fig.~2 for details).
 During initial learning, pretrained weights are programmed into the RM analogue array.
 The resulting conductance maps of the patch MLPs, mixer layer and output layer are shown in Fig.~\ref{fig3}a, with conductance values ranging from 10~$\mu$S to 80~$\mu$S. To mitigate RM programming overhead, subsequent machine unlearning of face ID~2 (Fig.~\ref{fig3}b) and continual learning of face ID~5 (Fig.~\ref{fig3}c) are performed by updating only the encoder and decoder parameters of the LoRA modules.

 Fig.~\ref{fig3}d-f track the evolution of the representation space and recognition performance.
 Two-dimensional t-distributed stochastic neighbour embedding (t-SNE) visualizations of the embedding space reveal dynamic reconfiguration across the three stages.
 After initial learning, embeddings from five face classes form well-separated clusters, indicating accurate recognition (Fig.~\ref{fig3}d).
 After unlearning face ID~2 via gradient ascent, features of the second class (green) overlap with those of the fourth class (blue), indicating loss of discriminative power for the second identity (Fig.~\ref{fig3}e).
 Subsequent continual learning of a new face ID~5 using a replay strategy produces a new cluster that remains well separated from existing identities, demonstrating robust adaptability without catastrophic forgetting (Fig.~\ref{fig3}f).